Metridium senile: Biology

-M. senile is a protandric hermaphrodite – it starts life as one sex and changes to the other when it is older.
+M. senile is a protandric hermaphrodite – it starts life as a male and changes to be female when it gets older.
 Eggs or sperm develop in the gonads embedded in the mesentery that lines the coelom.
 They are ejected through the mouth, and when fertilised develop into planula larvae.
 After one to six months drifting in the plankton, these settle and metamorphose into juveniles.
 By this means the plume anemone can spread to new areas some way from its origins.

-The plume anemone can also increase its numbers by asexual reproduction.
+The plumose anemone can also increase its numbers by asexual reproduction.
 An individual can undergo binary fission by splitting in half and growing into two organisms.
 Or it can develop buds which grow into new individuals before becoming detached.
 Fragmentation, also known as basal laceration, is another mechanism by which the number of individuals can be increased rapidly.
 In an aquarium, the anemone can sometimes be seen to glide across a hard surface such as the glass wall, leaving fragments behind in the process.
 After a week or more, each piece can be seen to be developing a disc and tentacles and in due course grows into a new individual.

 In 1856, in Torbay, England, a waterlogged board was brought to the surface by a dredger.
 It was found to have over 400 individuals of M. senile of varying sizes living on it.
 Those on one side were all white while the other side housed only individuals that were orange.
 The naturalist Philip Henry Gosse, writing about this, surmised that each side housed individuals resulting from the fragmentation of a single original individual that had settled on the board.

 The growth rate of this species is rapid.
 Juveniles have been found to increase the diameter of their bases by 0.6 to 0.8 mm per day.
 By the age of 5 months, they have been found to reach an average basal diameter of 45 mm.